Ever wondered why your posts on LinkedIn are failing to get the double-figure engagement?

 But the general guidelines can be a good start in the course of testing for your personal best time to post.
 There are fair chances that these fixed times can work wonders for your brand on LinkedIn.

-- SproutSocial claims that Wednesday from 8–10 AM and noon, Thursday at 9 AM. and 1–2 PM, and Friday at 9 AM are the best times for LinkedIn.
+- SproutSocial claims that Tuesday, Wednesday, and Thursday, from 9 am to noon, are the best posting times for LinkedIn.

-- Buffer suggests the time frame between 7-8:30 AM and 5-6 PM on Tuesday, Wednesday, and Thursday.
+- Buffer suggests the time frame between 7-8:30 am and 5-6 pm on Tuesday, Wednesday, and Thursday are the best for posting on LinkedIn.

 What are the best and worst times to post on LinkedIn?

-In a nutshell, based on all the data collected by multiple social media management companies we can say that It is always safe to post on LinkedIn during:
+Based on all the data collected by multiple social media management companies, we can say that it is always safe to post on LinkedIn during:

-- Work-Hours, 10 A.M to 6 P.M. - Interaction with LinkedIn has been seen in the first half of the office hours when people cruise through the network to look for new research, opinions, inspiration, before indulging in their own work.
+- Work Hours(10 am-6 pm): Interaction with LinkedIn has been seen in the first half of the office hours when people cruise through the network to look for new research, opinions, and inspiration before indulging in their office work.

-- Office Commute hour, 7 A.M to 9 A.M and 6 P.M to 8 P.M - Well, that’s not surprising, people turn to see their LinkedIn feed while traveling to work in the early morning or winding up their workday and coming back home.
+- Office commute hours(7 am-9 am, 6 pm-8 pm): Well, that’s not surprising.
+People turn to see their LinkedIn feed while traveling to work in the early morning or coming back home.

 Also, the worst times to post on LinkedIn are: